A Central California Coastal Road Trip in San Luis Obispo County – Visit SLO CAL

 Avila Village Inn in Avila Beach – Check In

 Just off Highway 101, the Avila Village Inn is only minutes from beautiful beaches, incredible golf, fine dining establishments, and nearby wine tasting.
 Nearby you can take a beach hike where Avila Beach offers all levels of hikes from strolls to strenuous trails throughout the hills hugging the coastline.

 Their accommodations are exquisite and well-appointed.
 They offer everything you could hope for in a coastal getaway, from the plush standard guest room to a one-bedroom “Grand Escape Suite” with a private hot tub and balcony.
 You couldn’t ask for more comfort and tranquility for a stay by the seashore.

 Avila Beach – Bob Jones City-to-Sea Trail

-After we arrived, we took a leisurely bike ride along the bike paths down to the town in Avila Beach.
+After we arrived, we took a leisurely bike ride along the bike paths down to the town of Avila Beach.
 Check out complimentary bikes at the Inn and explore the coastal village of Avilla Beach.
-We had such a gentle leisurely ride into the village of Avila and while there we checked out the many boutique shops and discovered many excellent dining establishments.
+We had such a gentle leisurely ride into the village of Avila, and while there, we checked out the many boutique shops and discovered many excellent dining establishments.
 The beachfront setting is magnificent.

 Blue Moon Over Avila